aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/slide/get_image/_index.md

 | scale_x | **float** | The value by which to scale this Thumbnail in the x-axis direction. |
 | scale_y | **float** | The value by which to scale this Thumbnail in the y-axis direction. |

-### Examples

-The following example shows how to generate thumbnails from PowerPoint Presentation.

-            The following example shows how to converting slides to bitmap and saving the images in PNG.

-            The following example shows how to convert PowerPoint PPT/PPTX to JPG.

-            The following example shows how to convert PowerPoint PPT/PPTX to JPG with customized dimensions.

 ## get_image {#asposeslidesexportirenderingoptions-asposepydrawingsize}
 Returns a Thumbnail Image object with specified size.